D-Molloy/react-gift-giver/README.md

 ## About

-Two simple React app bootstrapped with create-react-app.
+Two simple React apps bootstrapped with create-react-app.
 Built to use Jest and Enzyme to learn more about TDD/BDD.
 A full suite of tests with complete coverage is included.

 ## Getting Started